 Phoenix Nursing Home Abuse Victim Lawyers

 Do you suspect that a loved one is being abused or neglected at a nursing home, hospital, or private care facility?
 If so, the state of Arizona allows you to pursue both criminal and civil legal action against the liable parties.
 To find out more, contact The Husband and Wife Law Team at Breyer Law Offices, P.C.
 You and your family may be entitled to compensation for any damages suffered.
 For a free case evaluation, call us today at (602) 457-6222.

 Nursing home abuse can happen at even the nicest Phoenix nursing homes.
 According to the National Center on Elder Abuse, between 7.6% and 10% of study participants experienced abuse.
 To make matters worse, the New York State Elder Abuse Prevalence Study found that for every case of elder abuse reported, there are 24 unknown cases!

-As elder abuse attorneys, we've put together some information about the types of abuse that occur in nursing homes and similar facilities, and warning signs to watch out for:
+As elder abuse attorneys, we've put together some information about the types of abuse that occur in nursing homes, adult day cares, and similar facilities.
+Here are warning signs to watch out for:

 - Emotional abuse: Warning signs include changes in personality or behavior, withdrawal, depression, nervousness, or frequent arguments or tension between the patient and the caregiver.